About released attributes

 What are they for?

-The default released attributes are all there to handle authorisation by services and should cover most situations.
-You should not remove them from your global release policy.
+The default policy attributes are all there to handle basic authorisation by services and should cover most situations.
+You should not remove them from your default release policy.

 The other releasable attributes might be useful to a service for things such as personalisation, or avoiding the requirement for users to fill in those details on first access to a site.
 A common example of this has long been a VLE, but it is becoming common for remote service providers to request these details from users too and providing them as attributes could smooth your users' journey (subject to data protection and privacy considerations).